 Teachers of Music Technology (A Level only): Adam McGuinness

 Jazz Band – (Upper Prep and Senior)

-The Harrodian School Jazz Band is our flagship music ensemble featuring some of our finest musical talent.
+The Harrodian School Jazz Band features some of our finest musical talent.
 The band is open to pupils from the 11s upwards who are at Grade 4 standard or above on their instrument.
 The band rehearses for an hour per week and performs regularly at school and external events.

 Orchestra – (Prep and Senior)

 The Harrodian School Orchestra welcomes instrumental players of all abilities and prides itself on the cross section of ages inspiring each other.
 This group is conducted by Ms McTighe who is herself a trumpet player.
 She encourages members to develop a passion for orchestral music in a wide range of styles: from John Williams’ film scores to Grieg and Bizet!

 Senior String Ensemble – (Senior and Sixth Form)